 At some point, you may benefit from hospice care.
 This is special care that treats the person rather than the disease; it focuses on quality rather than length of life.
 Most of the time, it is given at home.
 Your cancer may be causing problems that need to be managed, and hospice focuses on your comfort.
 You should know that while getting hospice care often means the end of treatments such as chemo and radiation, it doesn’t mean you can’t be treated for the problems caused by your cancer or other health conditions.
 In hospice the focus of your care is on living life as fully as possible and feeling as well as you can at this difficult time.
-You can learn more about hospice and this phase of cancer in our documents called Hospice Care and Nearing the End of Life.
-They can be read online, or call us at 1-800-227-2345 to have free copies mailed to you.
+You can learn more about hospice and this phase of cancer in Hospice Care and Nearing the End of Life.

 Staying hopeful is important, too.
 Your hope for a cure may not be as bright, but there is still hope for good times with family and friends — times that are filled with happiness and meaning.
 Pausing at this time in your cancer treatment gives you a chance to refocus on the most important things in your life.
 Now is the time to do some things you’ve always wanted to do and to stop doing the things you no longer want to do.
 Though the cancer may be beyond your control, there are still choices you can make.